elifesciences/data-hub-airflow-image/README.md

 # datahub-airflow
-create custom airflow image used for datahub
+create custom airflow image used for runnin data-hub pipelines